ItsSim/fsolauncher/.github/ISSUE_TEMPLATE/bug_report.md

  - Build: [e.g. 22000.376]

 **Additional context**
 Add any other context about the problem here.

+If needed, attach a .log file obtained by running the launcher in logging mode.
+Find out how to do it here: https://github.com/ItsSim/fsolauncher/wiki/Sharing-debug-information